sabadijou/clld_official/ReadMe.md

 - `world_size`: For example, if you are training a model on a single machine with 4 GPUs, the world size is 4.
 If you have 2 machines, each with 4 GPUs, and you use all of them for training, the world size would be 8.
 - `gpus_id`: Please specify all the GPU IDs that you used for training the approach.
 ## How to publish weights
-Upon completing the training phase, you can execute the command below to prepare the trained weights for use as foundational knowledge in the backbone of a lane detection model.
+Upon completing the training phase, you can execute the command below to prepare the trained weights for use as prior knowledge in the backbone of a lane detection model.
 ```Shell
 python main.py --checkpoint path/to/checkpoint --encoder resnet50
 ```